Finreim Oy

 Information related to identification and legal requirements

-This information includes, but is not limited to, the following: date of birth, social security number, passport copy, citizenship, residence, tax residence, source of funds, financial status, and role as a politically exposed person and/or connections to countries on sanction lists or asset freezing lists (if any).
+This information includes, but is not limited to, the following: date of birth, social security number, passport copy, citizenship, residence, tax residence, source of funds, financial status, and status as a politically exposed person and/or connections to countries subject to sanctions or asset freezing measures (if any).

 2. Why does Finreim collect and process the personal data?